ricardofdr/acoustic-uav-detection/README.md

 ## Introduction
-Unmanned Aerial Vehicles (UAVs) have become increasingly common over the years, thanks to their diverse applications and ease of deployment.
-Both in military applications and civil applications.
+Unmanned Aerial Vehicles (UAVs) have become increasingly common over the years, both in military applications and civil applications, thanks to their diverse applications and ease of deployment.

 ## Objectives